Gregg Fuhriman modelmaker

 equipment I've upgraded and weathered for my hotshot Santa Fe intermodal trains.

 To deliver new container chassis or equalize equipment stocks among facilities, J.B.
-Hunt used
+Hunt used these interesting racks that rode on a container chassis and carried up to four additional stacked container

 Below is a prototype photo of JBHU 900002 riding a spine car, which inspired my model.